Dividend Yield vs. Stock Market Yield: Which is More Important?

 Stock market yield is a measure of the return on investment (ROI) that an investor can expect from the stock market as a whole.
 It’s calculated by dividing the total dividends paid out by all companies in a given year by the total market capitalization—the total value of all outstanding shares—of those companies.
 For example, if total dividends paid out in a year were $1 trillion and total market cap was $30 trillion, the stock market yield would be 3.33%.

-See also Best Dividend Stocks List
+See also 3 Advantages of Investing in Dividend Stocks

 Like dividend yields, stock market yields can vary widely from year to year.
 They tend to be highest during periods of economic recession (when stock prices are low) and lowest during periods of economic expansion (when stock prices are high).